Lamar Jackson Player Prop Bets for NFL Week 9 | Baltimore vs. Minnesota 11/7/2021

 Season Stats

-- He's also figured in the ground game, with 480 rushing yards (68.6 ypg) on 76 carries with two rushing touchdowns.
+- He also has 480 rushing yards on 76 carries with two touchdowns, averaging 68.6 yards per game.

-- The Ravens have thrown the football in 52.4% of their plays from scrimmage this year while staying on the ground 47.6% of the time.
-This offensive attack ranks 13th in the NFL in points scored.
+- The Ravens have run 52.4% passing plays and 47.6% rushing plays this season.
+They rank 13th in the NFL in scoring.

-- Jackson has thrown 25 passes in the red zone this season, 43.9% of his team's red zone plays.
+- Jackson accounts for 43.9% of his team's red zone plays, with 25 of his 225 pass attempts coming from inside the opponent's 20-yard line.

 - Click over to SISportsbook and find the latest player props and odds for Jackson's matchup with the Vikings.